jennndol/jennndol/README.md

 Now in the industry, this passion remains with me.
 There's undoubtedly yet more to learn, problems to solve, and more to build.
 And for this, I am very grateful.

-I'm an experienced **Software Engineer** with a strong IT background, having worked both individually and collaboratively with teams to deliver high-quality solutions.
+Hi, I'm Luthfi, I'm an experienced **Software Engineer** with a strong IT background, having worked both individually and collaboratively with teams to deliver high-quality solutions.

 ---